Solskjaer: Blame me for Man United's poor start

-Ole Gunnar Solskjaer says he will take responsibility if Manchester United's season does not turn around.
+Ole Gunnar Solskjaer said he will take responsibility if Manchester United's season does not turn around.

 Executive vice-chairman Ed Woodward and the Glazers, who own the club, have been criticised for their role in what was considered by supporters to be an underwhelming summer transfer window.